Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/PerceivingSpaceSelf.md

 sidebar:
   nav: notes
 ---
-[Perceiving Space: Haptics](PerceivingSpaceHaptics.md) is a discussion of the elements that, as VR designers, we generally do not have control over.
+[Perceiving Space: Haptics](PerceivingSpaceHaptics.md) is a discussion of the external elements of "feeling", while this is a discussion of the internal elements.

 This page is a discussion of one element of the bodies non-visual, not-auditory, perception system that we *do* have a lot of control over: Proprioception.
 The bodies sense of self.